sandormiko/gb-calculator/README.txt

 	1.1 The Soap service is exposed to the following url: http://<host>:<port>/GBCalculator/calculator-ws/calculator

 	1.2.
-The WSDL and xsd file is published at the following location: http://<host>:<port>/GBCalculator/calculator-ws/calculator.wsdl
+The WSDL and xsd file are published at the following location: http://<host>:<port>/GBCalculator/calculator-ws/calculator.wsdl
 		http://<host>:<port>/GBCalculator/calculator-ws/Types.xsd